forta-network/docs/docs/scanner-quickstart.md

 Forta Network makes good use of the stake by enforcing two main mechanisms:

 - **Rewarding:** Node operators are incentivized with rewards to ensure that their Forta nodes are running with good health and as expected.
 - **Slashing:** Node operators are discouraged from harmful actions.
-Upon detection, they lose rewards and a specific portion of the is removed from the deposited stake.
-This can cause the staked amount to go under minimum required and the node to enter into disabled state.
+Upon detection, they lose rewards and a specific portion is removed from the deposited pool stake.
+This can cause the staked amount to go under minimum required and all nodes in the pool to enter into disabled state.

 ## Run Scan Node